-The quality of work done by the student is indicated on the college records by the following letters: "A," "B," "C," "D," "E," "F," "I," "W," "WP," and "WF."
-These letters have the following significance:
+The quality of work done by the student is indicated on the college records by the following letters: "A," "B," "C," "D," "F," "I," and "W." These letters have the following significance:

+VN Students:

-VN Students: VN grading system is different-see VN Handbook.
+VN grading system is different-see Student Handbook.

 Letter Grade Description Numerical Value Grade Points Per Sem.
 Hr.

 A=Excellent 90-100 4

 B=Good 80-89 3

 C=Average 70-79 2

 D=Passing, but poor 60-69 1

-F=Failure or unofficial dro op below 60 0
+F=Failure or unofficial dr op below 60 0

-I = Incomplete work. \Note 1
+I=Incomplete work.
+Note 1

-- W=Official withdrawal before the end of the first 9 weeks in a long period.
-(Not computed in grade point average.) \Note 2 - WP=Withdrawal or dropping, while passing, after the 9- or 3-weeks' period.
-(Not computed in grade point average.) - WF=Withdrawal or dropping after the 9- or 3-weeks' period with failing grades.
-(Computed in grade point average.) \Note 2 oNote 1: Incomplete work may be completed through arrangements with the College Dean.
+W=Official withdrawal.
+(Not computed in grade point average.)
+Note 2

+Note 1: Incomplete work may be completed through arrangements with the College Dean.
 Incomplete work must be completed within two (2) weeks from the end of the term in which the student was registered or a grade of F will be recorded.
 An incomplete will be computed as an F in grade point average until the incomplete is properly cleared from the student's record.
 Exceptions to this policy will be considered by petition to the Director of Student Personnel Services.